 What we know of God during the good times often gets tested during the bad.

 Life is sure to bring us challenges, trials, perhaps even tragedies.
 And it’s in those seasons that we might question whether God is as good as we once thought he was.
-While our minds know he is good, it’s possible our hearts are left wondering.
+Certainly our minds know he is good, but sometimes it’s our hearts that are left wondering.

 Perhaps we are a little like children — like a child who knows his parents love him, but questions their goodness when forced to do homework, eat vegetables, take naps, do chores, take medicine, stay with a babysitter, or do any other “painful” thing.